osalvador/ReplicaDB/README.md

 2018-12-07 16:01:24,772 INFO  ReplicaDB:89: Total process time: 1302ms
 ```

-You can use a configuration file intead, `replicadb.conf`:
+Instead, you can use a configuration file, `replicadb.conf`:

 ```properties
 ######################## ReplicadB General Options ########################